sylvia31096/data-scientist-assesment/README.md

 2. In a virtual environment or global environment install the required libraries, run:
    `pip install -r requirements.txt `
 3. To view my solutions
    1. Please view from the notebooks instead of the scripts.
-This more preferable to get visualizations and better explanations.
+This is more preferable to get visualizations and better explanations.
       1. Run - `jupyter-notebook `
       2. Run the notebooks
    2. Incase you want to run the scripts: